 Apple cider vinegar is another antibacterial that may soothe your stye by reducing swelling and inflammation.
 Add a tablespoon or two to hot water and make a warm compress.
 Apply for ten minutes and repeat.

 Potatoes have anti-inflammatory properties and may help reduce swelling.
 Microwave a clean potato (with the skin on) for four minutes.
-Make your warm compress by soaking a clean wash cloth or small towel in warm or hot water.
+Make your warm compress by soaking a clean washcloth or small towel in warm or hot water.
 Squeeze out the excess water and wrap it around the potato.
 Apply this to your eyelid until it cools down (about 15 minutes).
-This can be repeated intermittently through the day.
+This can be repeated intermittently throughout the day.

 This spice is known for its antimicrobial properties.
 Studies haven't shown yet how much turmeric oil is safe to use, so don't apply the essential oil directly to your eye.
 Instead, add turmeric spice or oil to a pot of cold water.

 - Put one teaspoon of turmeric into 2 cups of water and boil.

 - Boil until the solution is reduced down to half its original amount.